by Charles S. Garabedian

 The great spiritual leaders of our nation, if you can call them that, are deeply concerned about the direction our churches and the nation are taking these days, and they have decided to do something about it.
 They are going to hold a national committee meeting:

-These religious leaders have named this meeting A National Solemn Assembly of today’s great men and women of God.
-The idea of this meeting is to call the churches and people of our nation to repentance; to the ways of God, and to focusing on solving our many national problems.
+These celebrity religious leaders have named this meeting The Gathering: A National Solemn Assembly of today’s great men and women of God.
+The planned date for this future gathering is September 21, 2016.
+The purpose of this meeting is to call the churches and people of our nation to repentance; to the ways of God, and to focus on solving our many national problems.

-Preach the gospel that “The Church and All America Needs to Be Healed.”
+Preach the gospel that “the church and all America needs to be healed!”
 How do you do that healing?
-Convince church pastors, deacons, and elders to double-down, triple-down, and quadruple down on pounding Christian fundamentalist and conservative evangelical right doctrines and the conservative principles and values of the Religious Right into the minds and hearts of all American churchgoers—and especially make sure the Sunday school teachers pound the children to a pulp in their Sunday school classes.
+Convince church pastors, deacons, and elders to double-down, triple-down, and quadruple down on pounding Christian fundamentalist and conservative evangelical right doctrines and the conservative principles and values of the Religious Right into the minds and hearts of all American churchgoers—and especially make sure the Sunday school teachers use them to pound their children to a pulp in their Sunday school classes.

-They will preach Great Awakening No. 4 for all of the American people—in hopes that they too will awaken to timeless fundie truths—like say—the ridiculous and widely refuted notion of Biblical Inerrantism.
-This National Solemn Assembly will no doubt conclude with a televised national altar call.
-Nothing makes fundie religious leaders happier than a sappy, 19th century retrovision of just saved masses of rural hillbillies dancing around a revival tent like lunatics; gorging from covered dishes at a dinner-on-the grounds; and breaking out into spontaneous, old-time Southern Gospel sing-alongs.
+They will preach Great Awakening No. 4 for all of the American people—in hopes that they too will awaken to timeless fundie truths—like say—the ridiculous and widely refuted notion of Biblical inerrancy.
+This National Solemn Assembly will no doubt conclude with a national altar call on closed-circuit television.
+Nothing makes conservative Protestant religious leaders happier than a sappy, 19th century retrovision with just saved masses of rural hillbillies dancing around a revival tent like lunatics; gorging from covered dishes at dinner on the grounds; and breaking out into spontaneous, old-time southern gospel sing-alongs.

 Did I forget to say voting Republican is a traditional American value in their eyes?
 The National Solemn Assembly claims no politics will be involved in their big meeting.
-Excuse me for not believing them.
-I seriously doubt it is a mere accident that this meeting will occur within just a few weeks of the fall 2016 Presidential election.
-Just watch these nonpolitical fundie leaders implicatively praise Donald Trump up one side and down the other as the only hope for our nation—a man after God’s own heart—just like King David—the man anointed by the oil-filled hand of Jesus himself to be the next President of the United States.
-That is what they said about George W. Bush—and look what happened.
+Please excuse me for not believing them.
+I seriously doubt it is a mere accident that this meeting will occur within just a few weeks of the 2016 presidential election.
+Just watch these nonpolitical fundie leaders implicatively praise Donald J. Trump up one side and down the other as the only hope for our nation—a man after God’s own heart—just like King David—the man anointed by the oil-filled hand of Jesus himself to be the next President of the United States.
+That is what their ilk said about George W. Bush—and look what happened!

 A National Solemn Assembly?
 Please excuse me while I go puke.
-God forbid that these blind-as-a-bat religious leaders might say an honest prayer for God’s leading; take a realistic sociological, psychological, and anthropological look at American problems; identify the true nuts and bolts of those problems (rather than misidentify them or run from them like they usually do); roll up their sleeves; come up with some workable strategies to actually solve these problems; and then (with the leading of the Holy Spirit and a heart full of real love for Jesus and people) implement these strategies in the field by going to real people with problems and meeting them face-to-face wherever they happen to be, regardless of their social positions, cultural contexts, and environmental surroundings.
+God forbid that these blind-as-a-bat religious celebrities might say an honest prayer for God’s leading; take a realistic sociological, psychological, and anthropological look at American problems; identify the true nuts and bolts of those problems (rather than misidentify them or run from them like they usually do); roll up their sleeves; and come up with some workable strategies to actually solve these problems.
+Then (with the leading of the Holy Spirit and a heart full of real love for Jesus and people) implement these strategies in the field by going to real people with real problems—and meet with them face-to-face wherever they happen to be, regardless of their social positions, cultural contexts, and environmental surroundings.

-In reality, these fundie religious leaders and their followers at this National Solemn Assembly will never solve any American problems—and they may make the ones we already have much worse.
-Here are three good reasons why no problems will get solved:
+In reality, these celebrity religious leaders and their followers at this National Solemn Assembly are never going to solve any American problems—and they may make the ones we already have much worse.
+Here are three good reasons why no American problems will be solved:

-(1) Their secular cultures (particularly rural “redneck” culture and Southern Scots-Irish culture) are so conflated with their fundie faith that they will be unable to separate the two, which will be absolutely necessary for any real problem solving to occur.
-It is awfully hard to solve problems like race hatred when 15 generations of a white, Southern, Christian family have taught its descendants that all African-Americans are “niggers” and God made it so as they danced around the Tower of Babel.
-Christian fundamentalist and conservative evangelical secular culture are welded with religion—like two pieces of plywood slathered with Elmer’s glue and bonded tightly.
-The only thing that will ever separate this kind of unholy bond is Holy water—steaming hot Holy water—mixed with changed hearts.
+(1) Their secular subcultures (particularly rural redneck subculture and the southern Scots-Irish subculture) are so conflated with their faith that they will be unable to separate the two, which will be absolutely necessary for any real problem solving to occur.
+It is awfully hard to solve problems like race hatred when 15 generations of a white, southern, Christian family have taught its descendants that all African-Americans are n-words—and God made it so as Ham emerged from Noah’s ark.
+The Christian fundamentalist and conservative evangelical secular subcultures are welded together with religion—like two pieces of plywood slathered with Elmer’s Glue and bonded tightly.
+The only thing that will ever separate this kind of unholy bond is holy water—steaming hot holy water—mixed with radically changed human hearts.

-(2) Solving America’s problems will take money and willing hands–great masses of money and willing hands.
-These fundie leaders have neither.
-Steeped in spiritual pride and arrogance from having destroyed the historical Social Gospel Movement, the fundie leaders will be unable to move the large amounts of needed funds (and hands) away from evangelism pursuits and toward social justice problem solving.
-After all, America is drowning in sin; Jesus is coming back pissed as Hell about it and looking for vengeance at 10:03 p.m.—and the fundies have a desperate emergency operation underway to save as many people as possible before 10:03 p.m. arrives.
-Every fundie knows desperate emergency operations cannot tolerate distractions or interference by unBiblical nonsense like loving your neighbor as yourself.
-“Forget about those diseased limbs.
-Let’m die!!!”
-Better they suffer mercilessly for 80 years here on Earth than burn forever in Hell!!!”
+(2) Solving America’s problems will take more than just prayers and supplications alone.
+Money and the willing hands of God’s servants will be required—great masses of money and willing hands.
+Steeped in spiritual pride and arrogance from their ancestors’ success in destroying the historical Social Gospel Movement, these religious celebrities will be unable to move the large amounts of needed funds (and human hands) away from evangelism pursuits and toward social justice problem solving.
+After all, America is drowning in sin; Jesus is coming back pissed as Hell about it and looking for vengeance at 10:03 p.m.
+The fundies have a desperate emergency operation underway to save as many souls as possible before 10:03 p.m. arrives.
+Every good fundie knows desperate emergency operations cannot tolerate distractions or interferences by unBiblical nonsense like loving your neighbor as yourself: